Regarding Neil Gaiman’s Association With Dead Boy Detectives

 How It Started

-On September 23 2021, the Dead Boy Detectives made their first television appearance in season 3 episode 3 of Doom Patrol, aptly named ‘Dead Patrol’.
-While we do not have the exact dates, we do know that work on the Dead Boy Detectives pilot began around the same time in 2021.
-By this point, Steve Yockey had purchased the rights to the Dead Boy Detectives brand.
+On September 23 2021, the Dead Boy Detectives made their first television appearance in season 3 episode 3 of Doom Patrol, aptly named Dead Patrol.
+Work on the Dead Boy Detectives pilot began around the same time in 2021.
+By this point, Steve Yockey had purchased the rights to the Dead Boy Detectives brand, and Dead Boy Detectives was planned to be a spin-off of the HBO Max series Doom Patrol.
+The show was written, and six episodes were filmed, with these plans in place.

 Charles and Edwin in the first panel from their very first appearance in The Sandman Season of Mists #25.